 Dec 25, 2020

 I asked about the chances of me going downhill.
-The nurse pointed out that she couldn’t tell the future, but that she’s been working the Covid floor since it started, and I have been showing progress.
-She is okay with sending me home.
-So we’ll see how this testing goes.
+The nurse pointed out that she couldn’t tell the future, but that she’s been working the Covid floor since it started, and I have been showing good progress.
+She is comfortable with sending me home, so we’ll see how this testing goes.

 Did a bunch of Christmas FaceTime calls with family today.
 It was nice seeing everyone, and I’m actually able to talk a bit without coughing.